ARTICLE I: PURPOSE

 SECTION 1.
 RIGHT TO INDEMNIFICATION

-ODS shall indemnify and hold harmless any person who is or was a director, regional representative, officer, or appointed committee chair against any and all expenses, liabilities and losses (including, without limitation, attorneys’ fees, judgments, fines, excise taxes or penalties and amounts to be paid in settlements approved by ODS) reasonably incurred or suffered by such person in connection with or by reason of the fact that he or she is or was or has agreed to be a director, regional representative, officer, or appointed committee chair and/or to the extent acting as a director, regional representative, officer, or appointed committee chair, all to the fullest extent required or permitted by applicable law.
+ODS shall indemnify and hold harmless any person who is or was a director, chapter officer, or appointed committee chair against any and all expenses, liabilities and losses (including, without limitation, attorneys’ fees, judgments, fines, excise taxes or penalties and amounts to be paid in settlements approved by ODS) reasonably incurred or suffered by such person in connection with or by reason of the fact that he or she is or was or has agreed to be a director, chapter officer, or appointed committee chair and/or to the extent acting as a director, chapter officer, or appointed committee chair, all to the fullest extent required or permitted by applicable law.
 In addition, ODS shall have the power to indemnify (which indemnification shall include, without limitation, advancing reasonable expenses) to the fullest extent permitted by laws such other persons as the Board may determine from time to time.
 Any amendment to Article VIII shall be prospective and shall not reduce or eliminate the right of any person to indemnification hereunder with respect to any act or failure to act occurring on or prior to the date of any such amendment.
 Notwithstanding the foregoing, ODS shall not be required to indemnify any person for his or her own gross negligence or willful misconduct.
 Notwithstanding any other provision of the Bylaws, ODS shall neither indemnify any person nor purchase any insurance in any amount to any extent that would jeopardize or be inconsistent with the qualification of ODS as an organization described in section 501©(3) of the Internal Revenue Code or that would result in the imposition of any liability under section 4941 or 4948 of the Internal Revenue Code.